connect-group/terraform-aws-ses-dashboard/README.md

 Email Identities cannot be created by Terraform or CloudFormation, but domain identities can be created (as in the example above).

-If your email identity is managed manually then you will need to  configure SES notificatins as described in [Part 5](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/dashboardconfigureSESnotifications.html) of the AWS tutorial.
+If your email identity is managed manually then you will need to  configure SES notifications as described in [Part 5](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/dashboardconfigureSESnotifications.html) of the AWS tutorial.

 1. Open the Amazon SES console at https://console.aws.amazon.com/ses/.